Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

-In this example, the geometry of the domain is parameterized, leading to solutions defined on meshes with varying number of nodes and topology.
-The Poisson equation with a source term is solved on a bounded, square, two-dimensional domain with a randomly sized and oriented shape within the domain acting as another boundary.
+The Poisson equation with a source term is solved on a unit square two-dimensional domain with a randomly sized and oriented shape within the domain acting as another internal boundary.
+While the geometry of the domain is parametric, the meshes are not, with each mesh having different spatial extent, number of points, and topology.
 The square domain and its boundary (without the internal shape) are written as

 and